cnelmortimer/Pin8/README.md

 First, I would like to think all people who has documented the Chip-8 scpecification as well as created and shared their own emulators (see the comments in the core).
 Thank to their work, I could create my initial Chip-8 emulator in Java.
 Second, I wish to thank all kind users of BeShare and the Haiku IRC channel for helping me with some doubts regarding the BeAPI.
 Third and last, I would like to thank DarkWyrm (Jon Yoder) for his great book "Learning to program with Haiku"

 ## Additional information
 Writing Chip-8 games is a very funny experience.
 If you are interested at learning the Chip-8 assembly and creating your own games, I highly recommend the online IDE Octo, by John Earnest.
+The default rom included with Pin8 has also been created with it.

+## NOTE
+In case of display blinking (found in Zeta OS) try to comment App.cpp: lines 39 and 43 (it is an if condition to minimize drawing) and re-compile.